spiceai/samples/serverops/README.md

 Spice.ai was able to use the Telegraf data stored in InfluxDB along with definitions for possible actions it can recommend to train and provide a recommendation on when to run server operations.

-Open the Pod manifest `serverops.yml` in the `.spice/pods` directory.
+Open the Pod manifest `serverops.yml` in the `spicepods` directory.

 Review the `dataspaces` section on how the data was connected.